SOUTHERN B&B, BRUNDALL, NORFOLK

 AND WHEN I’M DOG TIRED?
 Paul and Linda have opened up their home to guests – quite literally.
 They live upstairs while you have the run of the ground floor, bar the kitchen.
 This consists of a cosy lounge, an elegant dining room and spotless bedroom with en-suite.
 You can come and go as you please, via your own private entrance and garden, and there is free parking for one car.

 HOW ARE THE SCOOBY SNACKS?
 Absolutely amazing.
 Linda does all the cooking while Paul serves it like a pro, white gloves and all.
 Breakfast is a fine affair with a choice of cooked and continental options but the couple really outdo themselves when it comes to evening meals.
 For £17.50 per person, Paul and Linda will happily cook up a four-course feast and serve it in your own private dining room, complete with music and candles.

 ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 Yes.
-Lily the resident Spaniel, below, will be on hand to check you in and say hello.
+Lily the resident Spaniel, above, will be on hand to check you in and say hello.
 If your pup is lucky, she may even invite them to play in the garden!